MicrosoftDocs/customer-insights/ci-docs/export-sftp.md

 - SFTP destinations behind firewalls are currently not supported.
 - The runtime of an export depends on your system performance.
 We recommend two CPU cores and 1 Gb of memory as minimal configuration of your server.
-- Exporting entities with up to 100 million customer profiles can take 90 minutes when using the recommended minimal configuration of two CPU cores and 1 Gb of memory.
+- Up to 100 million customer profiles, which can take 90 minutes when using the recommended minimal configuration of two CPU cores and 1 Gb of memory.

 ## Set up connection to SFTP